How to Choose Your Photographer

 6. Ask about the DETAILS.
 What is included with the package?
 Are the images fully, individually edited?
 Will they only be edited with an additional fee?
 Will the photographer try to sell you the digital files in addition to the original package price?
 TIP: Make sure your photographer has a contract.
 For that matter make sure you sign a contract with all of your wedding vendors.

 7. Turn around time.
 I think this is so, so, so important to find out.
 The photographer you are planning to hire offers a cheaper rate….. maybe it is because they have a full time job and photograph weddings on weekends.
-With their full-time work their turn around is months.
+With their full-time work, will their turn around time be months?
 Understandably because they are working another full-time job.
 Do you want to wait 5-6 months to view your photographs?
 Same goes with studios who advertise they shoot 100 weddings a season.
 Do you want to wait 6+ months to get your wedding images?
 What is your client experience going to be like…. can your photographer give you individualized and thoughtful attention if they are shooting a bunch of weddings or will your wedding just be another number?

 9. Pinterest.
 Who doesn’t love Pinterest??
 While it is great to find inspiration and look at all the pretty pictures please don’t expect your photographer to re-create identical images from your Pinterest boards.
 While I am sure some photographers might not mind this; you are hiring a professional, an artist and to ask them to recreate someone else’s work is going to result in stiff/ posed unoriginal images.
 Hire someone you can trust.
 When your photographer suggest going juuuuust a little further to catch the last light, trust that it will be worth it and the end result will be some epic photographs.